Christmas Cactus 'Care & Growing Guide' - Everything You Need to Know!

 Spring

-• After flowering, give your Christmas cactus a boost by fertilizing it with a balanced houseplant fertilizer.
+• After flowering, give you cactus a boost by fertilizing it with a balanced houseplant fertilizer.
 This will help promote healthy new growth too.

 • If your cactus has become too large for its current pot, spring is a great time to consider repotting it into a slightly larger container with fresh, well-draining soil.